aspirant55/411-spring-2024/assignments/ha-01/readme.md

 ```

 The line below shows an example of invoking your program upon a file
-named `file.bin`.
+named `file.bin`:

 ```bash
 $ ./decode-ipv4 file.bin
 ```

 ### Output
-Your program should output the databank information to the `stdout`.
+Your program should output the decoded databank information to the `stdout`.
 For each
 consecutive 5 bytes in the binary file, display the corresponding IP/Subnet information.
-Each chunk of 5 bytes encodes an IP (4 bytes) followed by the number of 1s in the
+Each chunk of 5 bytes encodes an IP (4 bytes) followed by an integer (1 byte) indicating
-subnet mask (1 byte).
+the number of 1s in the subnet mask.

 Observe the example below, revealing the IPs encoded in `file.bin` (file size is 15 bytes).